 Conceived in that spirit, The Public Interest Fellowship provides exceptional young men and women with professional opportunities and a continuing education in the principles of American constitutional government and the modern tradition of freedom.
 The unique combination of work and study is designed to advance fellows’ pursuit of careers devoted to enriching the political and cultural life of the United States.

 Visit the archives of The Public Interest and National Affairs to read much of the writing that inspired the formation of our fellowship program and continues to inform our mission.

-The Public Interest Fellowship (TPIF) operates four programs: the flagship two-year Public Interest Fellowship, the Security and Strategy Seminar, the Antonin Scalia Fellowship, and the American Capitalism Seminar, and the Fellowship on Military History and Strategy.
+The Public Interest Fellowship (TPIF) operates six fellowships: the flagship two-year Public Interest Fellowship, the Security and Strategy Seminar, the Antonin Scalia Fellowship, the Richard John Neuhaus Fellowship, the American Capitalism Seminar, and the Fellowship on Military History and Strategy.
 TPIF also offers two grant opportunities: the National Security Grant and Book Grant Programs.

-Through the four programs, TPIF seeks to identify, develop, and elevate future leaders devoted to liberty and the public interest.
+Through the six fellowships, TPIF seeks to identify, develop, and elevate future leaders devoted to liberty and the public interest.
 Our programs build a tightly knit community of political, policy, and journalism professionals that can lead public discussion and undertake political action.

 The ideal fellow is a young professional committed to preserving liberty, upholding free markets, defending constitutionalism, promoting a robust civil society, and fostering United States leadership abroad.

-We are now accepting applications for our Security and Strategy Seminar.
-Applications for TPIF’s full-time fellowship, American Capitalism Seminar, National Security Grant Program, and Antonin Scalia Fellowship are closed.
+We are now accepting applications for our National Security Grant and Book Grant programs.
+Applications for TPIF’s fellowships are currently closed.